By: CS2103T-F10-2 Since: Feb 2020 Licence: MIT

 Alternative 2: Have

-have different modes depending on what command was last executed.-
+InternshipDiaryParserhave different modes depending on what command was last executed.-

 Pros: Simple to understand.